Discover how easily agentic AI can enhance your business productivity.

 • IPA: Reduces the need for human intervention but still relies on human input for certain tasks.

-• APA: Minimizes human intervention, with agents capable of operating autonomously in most situations.
+• APA: Minimizes human intervention, with agents capable of operating autonomously in most situations, while maintaining human oversight through governance frameworks and exception escalation protocols.

 Typical use cases